TRICERA-energy/httpcontrol-panel/README.md

 #### Button

 The button sends the given _Value_ to the given _POST PATH_.
-For more customization a icon provided by grafana can be selected.
+For more customization an icon provided by grafana can be selected.

 ![](/doc/button.png)

 #### Switch

-The switch sends the given _Value On_ on true and then given _Value Off_ on false.
+The switch sends the given _Value On_ on true and the given _Value Off_ on false.
 Switches also listen to the given _API Listen Path_ and read there state from given _Listen Path_.
 This path should be a valid json path and the value should be boolean convertable.

-Let's asume with get the following message from the given _API Listen Path_:
+Let's assume the following message is read from the _API Listen Path_:

 ```json
 {